Hearing your child cry and whine can feel frustrating, but here are a few compelling reasons why you shouldn’t tell kids to stop crying.

 I’ll admit: I’ve told my kids to stop crying pretty often.

-They could’ve been crying for 30 minutes straight before I snapped and said, “Stop crying already!”
+They could’ve been crying for 30 minutes straight before I snapped and said, “Stop it already!”
 I’ve sent them to their rooms, telling them they can come out when they’re finished.
 And I’ve also held them in my arms after a scraped knee, reassuring them with a mantra of “Don’t cry, don’t cry…”

 I’m certain I’m not alone.
-It’s amazing how many times we tell our kids to stop crying for various reasons—from comforting pain to losing our patience.
+It’s amazing how many times we tell our kids to stop for various reasons—from comforting pain to losing our patience.

 Regardless of why, one thing is true: we want them to stop crying.
 We don’t want to see them in pain or hear more crying for another hour.
 Maybe we’ve had it with their defiance and tantrums.
 And other times, we think this is how we’re supposed to respond (especially when we don’t know what else to do).